abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Sets Vs Categories
 ---

-One remark before we continue: in the last few paragraphs, it might sound as if though category theory and set theory are somehow competing with each another.
+One remark before we continue: in the last section, would make it seem like category theory and set theory are somehow competing with each another.
 Perhaps that notion would be somewhat correct if category and set theory were meant to describe *concrete* phenomena, in the way that the theory of relativity and the theory of quantum mechanics are both supposed to explain the physical world.
 Concrete theories are conceived mainly as *descriptions* of the world, and as such it makes sense for them to be connected in some sort of hierarchy.

 In contrast, abstract theories, like category theory and set theory, are more like *languages* for expressing such descriptions --- they still can be connected, and *are* connected in more than one way, but there is no inherent hierarchical relationship between the two and therefore arguing over which of the two is more basic, or more general, is just a chicken-and-egg problem, as you will see in the next chapter.